Licence Key Already Bound to Another FQDN

 How to solve it?

 In this case you must pick another name.
-Extend the hostname with something unique, like your company name (e.g. 3cx -> 3cxcompany).
-While using your own domain 3CX will use the first 2 dots to concatonate your PBX name (3cx.company.com -> 3cxcompany.3cx.net for the use of webmeeting).
+Extend the hostname with something unique, like your company name (e.g. 3cx).
+You may try and pick the userpart of the FQDN in another domain.

 Case C & D

-Every 3CX license key has a corresponding unique user allowing you login to https://erp.3cx.com.
+Every 3CX licence key has a corresponding unique user allowing you login to https://customer.3cx.com.
 This information is emailed to the registered user of the product upon registration or sign up for the PBX Edition.

 Once successfully logged in you will be presented with the status of your license key.
 You may release the key from here.
 In case you were not sure what you had selected previously you can see the information in the FQDN tab.